jakutis/directory-hash/README.md

 Path is by default "/".
 Lists all paths that are not in directory.

+### duplicate all.file[ path] > duplicate.file

+Path is by default "/".
+Lists all paths that have identical contents in directory.

 ### import directory all.file path backup-directory absolute-path > all.file

 0. Finds all new, changed and missing paths.